Learnmarketing

 Segmentation Strategies

 Handset designed with different features are aimed at different target segments.
 Blackberry have been very successful in positioning their brand amongst the business segment.
-However, recently with the introduction of Blackberry chat (or BB chat as my students call it) The blackberry has now become popular amongst the teenage market.
+However, with the introduction of Blackberry chat (or BB chat as my students call it) The Blackberry has now become popular amongst the teenage market.

 Many mobile phone handset manufacturers are now incorporating social networking features as a key part of their targeting strategy.
-Smartphones now incorporate direct access to Facebook or Twitter.
-Lets be candidate, social networking is not just for teenagers, Facebook has 500 million users, and with broadband on phones now bundled within contract packages Smartphones are becoming more attractive to a wider target audience.
+Smart phones now incorporate direct access to Facebook or Twitter.
+Lets be honest, social networking is not just for teenagers, Facebook has 500 million users, and with broadband on phones now bundled within contract packages Smart phones are becoming more attractive to a wider target audience for Blackberry.
+With the introduction of the Z10 and Q10 by Blackberry these phones focus on social networking integration appealing to a wider audience.

 Design Strategies

 Design of a product differentiates it from its competitors.
-Mobile phone handsets have changed over the number years.
-Phones are becoming as much as a fashion accessory as a communication device.
+Mobile phone handsets have changed over the years.
+Phones are a fashion accessory as much as they are a communication device.
 Apple with the iPhone have innovated the way phones are designed.
 The shape of phones have also changed from standard handset, to slide phones, to flip and now to touch.
+Samsung with the Galaxy S3 and Galaxy S4 are now leading the way with the design of their phone.

 Features